DeepakC27/webpack-setup/Readme.md

-# Setting up webpack from scratch for vanilla JS
+# Setting up webpack from scratch

 Following are the topic covered
   - Transpiling js using babel